 Wine & Cocktails

-Known for its solid wine list, California Grill, under the guidance of sommelier Michael Scheifler, has expanded selections, with about 250 wines on the list, 72 percent from California, another 22 percent Old World wines and 6 percent New World wines.
+Known for its solid wine list, California Grill, under the guidance of sommelier Michael Scheifler, offers about 250 wines on the list, 72 percent from California, another 22 percent Old World wines and 6 percent New World wines.

-There are 80 wines by the glass, expanded from 50 on the previous menu.
-More than 20 sommeliers on staff will make pairing easy.
+There are 80 wines by the glass, and more than 20 sommeliers on staff make pairing easy.
 The expanded sushi bar gets an expanded sake list, with nine varieties, from a light, sparkling sake to cask strength, says Scheifler.
-And there are eight kinds of craft beers and ciders on the new menu, mostly from California.
+And there are eight kinds of craft beers and ciders on the menu, mostly from California.

 Cheese boards pair nicely with beverages, including Point Reyes (Calif.) blue; sharp, earthy Petit Agour from the French Basque region; Cypress Grove (Calif.) black truffle cheese; MT TAM triple cream from California, and SeaHive from Utah.